Edinburgh International Film Festival to expand to Everyman and return to Cameo as 75th birthday plans are revealed

 The landmark anniversary edition will open with a weekend of free screenings in St Andrew Square, and also feature a celebration of women in filmmaking and a major retrospective of the work of Japanese filmmaker Kinuyo Tanaka.

-This year's festival, the first to be staged under new creative director Kristy Matheson, is expected to feature more than 125 different events.
+This year's festival, the first to be staged under new creative director Kristy Matheson, will mark the 50th anniversary, which is expected to feature more than 125 different events.

 She has revealed some of her plans for the event, which will run from 12-20 August, ahead of the official programme launch next month.